nirmalpol/ECE1512_2022W_ProjectRepo_NirmalPol/Final Project A/README.md

 ## Python Libraries Required:

+- Ensure you are running Python 3
-- Ensure you have all the python libraries for running both Jupyter Notebooks
+- Ensure you have all the python libraries for running both Jupyter Notebooks (Includes numpy, scipy, tensorflow, matplotlib, and sklearn)
-- pip install lime to run parts of the LIME attribution method
+- pip install lime to run parts of the LIME attribution method (Based on: https://github.com/marcotcr/lime)